Modelling phylogeny in 16S rRNA gene sequencing datasets using string-based kernels

-The microbiome is defined as the microorganisms (including bacteria, fungi and viruses), their genetic material and their interactions, that live in or on a host organism.
+The microbiome is defined as the microorganisms (including bacteria, fungi and viruses), their genetic material and their interactions that live in or on a host organism.
 The human body is itself a vast and diverse microbial ecosystem, with estimates placing the number of microbial genes per human host at up to ten times larger than the number of human genes \cite{turnbaugh2007human}.
-Financial and technical difficulties mean that it is usually not possible to perform whole genome sequencing of the organisms that comprise microbial communities.
-Datasets collected via 16S rRNA (ribosomal ribonucleic acid) gene sequencing are driving our rapidly increasing understanding of the role of the bacterial microbiome in human health by enabling cost-efficient identification and quantification of bacterial abundance.
-The 16S rRNA gene region is part of the bacterial genome that contains both conserved regions (used to design primers to amplify the sequence) and variable regions (used to identify and quantify organisms), meaning it is well-suited for measuring bacterial community composition.
+Datasets collected via 16S rRNA (ribosomal ribonucleic acid) gene sequencing are driving our rapidly increasing understanding of the role of the microbiome in human health by enabling cost-efficient identification and quantification of bacterial abundance.
+The 16S rRNA gene region of the bacterial genome has become ubiquitous for bacterial composition analysis as it is universally present in bacterial genomes and contains both conserved and variable regions.
+Conserved regions make it easy to design primers for polymerase chain reaction primers while variable regions facilitate distinction between different taxa.